Mahesh-Uppunuthula/Mahesh-Uppunuthula/README.md

       </div>
       <div align="center">
-        ⚠ Note: Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
+        ⚠ Note: Top languages is only a metric of the languages my public code consists of and doesn't reflect my experience or skill level.
       </div>